 Finally, it is true Miya was the progenitor of the collaborative, performative net art process that Remilia has expanded on, and it is also true much of the content it produced was problematic.
 But who cares?
 There’s nothing to apologize for.
 It’s an artist’s duty to explore and critique the contemporary, even in all its ugliness, and if they determine that critique is best produced in a process of performative embodiment, so be it.
 You can expect more people and groups in this space to continue to engage with “problematic” realities in “problematic” ways.
 Good, it means art is back¹⁴.
 Cancel culture is dead, disavowal doesn’t belong here¹⁵.

 Miya has long been a topic of discussion in the Milady community, many fans of the project forming the original network among other vectors.
-Beyond the bankruptcy of cancelling by association, let alone associations in our audience and community, art deserves to be conserved regardless of your feelings about a work’s politics.
+Antagonizers have tried to use that alongside the shared creators to conflate the two projects together despite the distinctly different qualities Milady takes on itself separate from that which Miya is considered problematic.
+Beyond the bankruptcy of cancelling by association, let alone associations in our audience and community, art deserves to be conserved and is fair to appraisde regardless of your feelings about a work’s perceived political orientation.

 Contrast with the Angelicism01’s clones [1][2], which features a similarly a distributed identity over an unclearly defined network of individuals and alts.